Mondriaan for sparse matrix partitioning

 Related papers

-The new vector partitioning algorithms and implementation have been published in "Communication balancing in parallel sparse matrix-vector multiplication", by Rob H. Bisseling and Wouter Meesen, Electronic Transactions on Numerical Analysis, Vol. 21 (2005) pp. 47-65, special issue on Combinatorial Scientific Computing.
+The new vector partitioning algorithms and implementations have been published in "Communication balancing in parallel sparse matrix-vector multiplication", by Rob H. Bisseling and Wouter Meesen, Electronic Transactions on Numerical Analysis, 21 (2005) pp. 47-65, special issue on Combinatorial Scientific Computing.

 Trailer